An Overview of Gradient Boosting and Popular Libraries for it.

 Personally, I find this method to be more intuitive.
 The intuition behind bagging is that different models tend to make different kinds of errors, so given many models, it is unlikely that they will all make a similar misclassification error.
 Therefore, you train multiple models, and to inference on a data point you inference on all the models and then average/vote on the result.

-However, how do you gurantee that all the models will make different kinds of errors?
-Most simple models are fit using deterministic algorithms, meaning that training multiple copies of the same model won’t yield any different results.
+However, how do you guarantee that all the models will make different kinds of errors?
+Most simple models are fit using deterministic algorithms, meaning that training multiple copies of the same model won't yield any different results.
 The answer for this is bootstrapping, which is the statistical name for subsampling from your data.
 By training models on different subsets of your training set, each point is only seen by a fraction of the models, and therefore not all the models will be able to overfit to that point.
 Furthermore, since the different models will also all see different data distributions, they will also be unable to precisely overfit to your training set distribution.
 The overall effect of this is that the different models you train will be significantly less correlated, making the above objective of independent errors more true.

 This technique is what gives bagging its name: it stands for "Bootstrap AGGregatING".
 (I used to think it was called bagging because you had a "bag of models", but this is not the case).